-Rattle trap Garage/Country/Soul with traces of African Pop
+Rattle trap Garage/Country/Folk with traces of African Pop

 Matt Southern is a singer-songwriter, multi-instrumentalist and producer from Raleigh, NC.
 Over the past few years he has worked in close collaboration with Lost Gold, a bass and drum rhythm section featuring Chris Bennett (Ghostt Bllonde, Less Western) and Steven Tietgen (Space Rabbit).